swpark0413/besiw/README.md

 -------

-The `bisec` package allows you to estimate eigenvalues and eigenvectors and fit a principal component regression (PCR) using a Bayesian approach  under the assumption of a spiked high-dimensional covariance matrix.
+The `bisew` package allows you to estimate eigenvalues and eigenvectors and fit a principal component regression (PCR) using a Bayesian approach  under the assumption of a spiked high-dimensional covariance matrix.
 A key advantage of the proposed models is that they can provide uncertainty estimates.
 The algorithm is also straightforward to implement, as it requires only inverse-Wishart sampling and spectral decomposition.

 ### Installation